Non-medical Counseling – Resources

 Designated Department of Defense expeditionary civilians, immediate family members and survivors during the 90 days prior to deployment and 180 days post-deployment

-Through Military OneSource, the Department of Defense provides non-medical counseling to help you address issues before they become worse, to help you recover from setbacks faster and help keep challenges from developing into issues.
-Please don't hesitate to contact us.
+Through Military OneSource, the Department of Defense provides non-medical counseling to help you address issues before they become a crisis, to help you recover from setbacks faster and help keep challenges from developing into issues.
+Reach out to a Military OneSource consultant today.
 OCONUS/International?
 Click here for calling options.